CodeGlassDotIO/Docs/_docs/views/ApplicationInstanceDockWindow.md

 ## Toolbar
 Click [here](ApplicationInstanceDockWindow/Toolbar.md) to learn more about the toolbar and its items.

+# F1 Info
+If you came here by pressing F1 in the [CodeGlass Client](../features/CodeGlassClient.md) in one of the tabs, make sure that that tab has (keyboard) focus.

 # Application Breadcrumbs:
 - [Splashscreen](../Splashscreen.md) / [Main Menu - Applications](mainwindow/application.md) / [Main Menu - Instances](../mainwindow/applicationInstance.md) /